 There are cases where using other schedulers, such as Docker Swarm provides a better experience.
 If existing Kubernetes specs are not available, writing them only to support an enterprise installation might take extra time.
 In this case, the learning curve of Docker Swarm could be a good choice.

-The process to ship your application in Replicated consists of the following steps:
+The process to distribute your application in Replicated consists of the following steps:

 - Create a vendor account on the Replicated Vendor Portal.